torb-no/Fire-Game/Readme.md

 # FireGame

-An (unfinished) attempt at making a plattform game where you are a fire.
+An (unfinished) attempt at making a plattform game where you are a fire and have to move on burnable material.

 **Torbjørn Vik Lunde**: Concept, programming
-**Ingrid Kjensli Moe**: Concept, art
+**Ingrid Kjensli Moe**: Concept, level design, art **Simon Matthew Jones-Tyridal**: Music

 ## Instructions for OS X